terrencealsup/terrencealsup.github.io/_posts/2023-08-21-building-neural-network-from-scratch.md

 grad_b2 = 2 * np.mean(R, axis=1)
 {% endhighlight %}

 The complete `grad_loss` method is below.
 Note that after computing the gradients `grad_b1` and `grad_b2` we reshape the Numpy arrays to column vectors to ensure that they are broadcasted correctly.
-We also use Numpy's `mean` function as opposed to the `sum` function and then dividing by $n$, in case of potential overflow.
+We also use Numpy's `mean` function as opposed to the `sum` function and then dividing by $$n$$, in case of potential overflow.

 {% highlight python linenos %}